webpack/changelog-v5/README.md

 HINT: If you want to automate this, it could be a good idea to hash `webpack.config.js` and `node_modules/.yarn-integrity` and pass them to `cache.version`.
 That's probably how we will do it internally.

+## SplitChunks for single-file-targets

+Targets that only allow to startup a single file (like node, WebWorker, electron main) now support loading the dependent pieces required for bootstrap automatically by the runtime.

+This allows to use `splitChunks` for these targets with `chunks: "all"`.

+(since alpha.3)

 ## Minimum Node.js Version

 The minimum supported node.js version has increased from 6 to 8.